Engee documentation

 Interpolation and extrapolation

-Interpolation is a technique that allows you to supplement a data set with missing values calculated at points between existing points in the sample.
-Interpolation can be used to fill in gaps in the data, smooth outliers, predict the behaviour of a process, and so on.
-To estimate values outside the domain of definition of the experiment, extrapolation methods are used.
+Interpolation is a technique that allows you to supplement a data set with missing values calculated at points located between the available points in the sample.
+Interpolation can be used to fill in gaps in data, smooth out outliers, predict process behavior, and so on.
+To estimate values outside the experimental definition area, extrapolation methods are used.

-Unlike various kinds of regression or polynomial approximation, for interpolation it is desirable for the original data to be on a regular grid.
-That is, the function arguments must be specified via the data type Range.
-The function $y = F(x)$, which performs interpolation of the output data y defined on the grid x, we will call interpolating function or interpolant.
+Unlike different types of regression or polynomial approximation, for interpolation, it is desirable that the source data be located on a regular grid.
+In other words, the arguments to the function must be specified using the data type.
+Range.
+Function , which performs output data interpolation y set on the grid x, we will call an interpolating function or an interpolant.

-With enough data points, you can get a prediction at any intermediate point, including on a regular grid or on a random sample of points.
+With enough data points, you can get a forecast at any intermediate point, including on a regular grid or on a random sample of points.

 In [ ]: